What is a forest?

 A: Tree density, tree height, land use, legal standing, and ecological function.

-How does the United Nations' Food and Agriculture
+How does the United Nations'

 Organization (FAO) define a forest?